willstepp/writings/joseph-the-son/jts.md

 As soon as he saw the dog, he knelt beside it on one knee and gripped it hard around the torso, removing the clip and releasing the dog in one movement.
 And just like that the dog was gone, vanishing into the high yellow grass.
 The pastor held up the binder clip and showed it to them.
 He then heaved it into the tree packs where it could never be found.

 Jacob stood tall.
-His eyes lifted towards those gray November skies.
+His eyes lifted towards the gray November skiy.
 And then he shut them as if in prayer.
 At the horizon a mid-afternoon sunlight fell sharply across the landscape and lit everything unnaturally bright.
 The pastor’s hands were covered in grime and there was a wound on his left palm.
 Blood from it intermingled with the grease and dirt and ran a thin river up his forearm.
 He wrung both hands together, unaware of the injury he had sustained.
 His breathing was slow, but deep.
 He did not address the boys right away.
 He only stood there in a kind of reverie.

 A small wind rustled the leaves on the ground and swept across the field grass.